tianrich/FreeCadburyHunter/README.md

         # ... rest of the function
     except requests.RequestException as e:
         return False, str(e)

+DISCORD WEBHOOK USAGE:
+In line 47 of choco.py remove the # in front of send() in update.py enter ur webhook url in line 3 where is says to do so.

 Contributing
 Feel free to fork this repository and submit pull requests if you: